tuanphung/SmartTableView/Doc/Examples.md

 ```
 `HotelTableViewCell` will only accept `Hotel` model.
 Others will be ignored.

+## Displaying Models
 Finally!
 Your cells are ready to use.

-## Displaying Models
+Now, let's display models on cells, actually it's really easy.<br />

-In your ViewController, not too much works to do.
+In your ViewController:

 1.Register your cells:
 ```swift